SystemFw/upperbound/dev-flow.md

 Push a `vx.y.z` tag on `main` to release.
 It will fail if semver isn't respected wrt bincompat.
-Docs are released automatically on each code release, if you need a docs-only deploy, (force) push `main` to the `docs-deploy` branch.
+Docs are released automatically on each push to `main`.

 ## Links